sophiay98/4182_fuzzer/user_guide.md

     0x11,0xf00f,0xf
     0x01,,0xf

-each row will produce one packet to be sent.
+Each row will produce one packet to be sent.

 #####3 Payload
 A default payload is included for each packet sent.